Russian alphabet: Letters eliminated before 1750

 Although it is usually stated that the letters in the table above were eliminated in the typographical reform of 1708, reality is somewhat more complex.
 The letters were indeed originally omitted from the sample alphabet, printed in a western-style serif font, presented in Peter's edict, along with the letters з (replaced by ѕ), и and ф (the diacriticized letter й was also removed), but were reinstated except ѱ and ѡ under pressure from the Russian Orthodox Church in a later variant of the modern typeface (1710).
 Nonetheless, since 1735, the Russian Academy of Sciences began to use fonts without ѕ, ѯ and ѵ; however, ѵ was sometimes used again since 1758.

-Although praised by Western scholars and philosophers, it was criticized by clergy and many conservative scholars, who found the new standard too "Russified".
-Some even went as far as to refer to Peter as the Anti-Christ.